 Now that you have your Christmas trees, you could prompt your kids to decorate them with stickers, sequins, paper ornaments, small pom poms, or ribbons.

-This is the perfect opportunity to let your children be as creative and imaginative as they want.
+Let your children be as creative and imaginative as they want!

 Ready to craft your own mini-trees?